 Liard River Hot Springs happened to be the second largest hot springs in Canada, located in Liard River Provincial Park.
 There is a nearby forest popular with hikers, and the location is perfect for people road tripping across the Alaskan Highway.
 There are 8 different pools for visitors to relax and soak in the beauty of the Canadian wilderness.

-Miette Hot Springs are located in Jasper National Park, and are famous for being the hottest springs in the Rocky Mountain region.
-The water can reach temperatures of 127 degrees Fahrenheit (53 degrees celsius), but cools down during its descent down the mountain, and into the pools.
+Miette Hot Springs is located in Jasper National Park and are famous for being the hottest springs in the Rocky Mountain region.
+The water can reach temperatures of 127 degrees Fahrenheit (53 degrees Celsius), but cools down during its descent down the mountain, and into the pools.
 These specific springs are also filled with minerals such as calcium, sulfate, sodium, magnesium, and bicarbonate.

 These hot springs are also the home to the famous hair freezing competition, taking place in Canada every February; people will wet their hair until it completely freezes, then it is shaped to amazing shapes and hairstyles to be judged and viewed by visitors.

-Learn more about visiting Canada on our sister site, Leisurely Lifestyle.
+Learn more about visiting Canada on our sister site, La Vida Nomad.